awslabs/fortuna/docs/source/references/prob_model/posterior/sgmcmc.rst

 Step schedules
 ==============

-Fortuna supports various step schedulers for SGMCMC algorithms. :class:`~fortuna.rob_model.posterior.sgmcmc.sgmcmc_step_schedule.StepSchedule` is a function that takes step count as an input and returns `float` step size as an output.
+Fortuna supports various step schedulers for SG-MCMC algorithms. :class:`~fortuna.rob_model.posterior.sgmcmc.sgmcmc_step_schedule.StepSchedule` is a function that takes step count as an input and returns `float` step size as an output.